 - The symptoms are not due to a medication side-effect, or due to drug or alcohol misuse, or to a physical condition such as an underactive thyroid gland.

 Many people with depression say that their symptoms are often worse first thing each day.
-Also, with depression, it is common to develop physical symptoms such as headaches, palpitations, chest pains, and general aches.
+Also, with depression, it is common to develop physical symptoms such as headaches, the sensation of having a 'thumping heart' (palpitations), chest pains, and general aches.

 Some people consult a doctor at first because they have a physical symptom such as chest pains.
 They are concerned that they may have a physical problem such as a heart condition when it is actually due to depression.
 Depression is in fact quite a common cause of physical symptoms.
 See separate leaflet called Depression for more details.

-How do you know it is seasonal affective disorder and not the common form of depression?
+How do you know it is seasonal affective disorder (SAD) and not the common form of depression?

-The diagnosis of SAD is based on your having episodes of depression which have occurred at least two years running during the winter months, and with no symptoms during the spring.
+The diagnosis of SAD is based on you having episodes of depression which have occurred at least two years running during the winter months and with no symptoms during the spring.
 Also, if you have SAD your symptoms are more likely to include the atypical features of depression (craving sweet things, increased appetite, weight gain, increased sleepiness).

-You, and your doctor, may not realise that you have SAD for several years.
+You and your doctor may not realise that you have SAD for several years.
 This is because recurring depression is quite common.
 You may have been treated for depression several times over the years before it emerges that you have the seasonal pattern of SAD.
 It is sometimes useful to record your symptoms in calendars or to use a special questionnaire called the Seasonal Pattern Assessment Questionnaire (SPAQ), to help to decide whether you may have SAD.
-To view the SPAQ, click 'References and disclaimer' at the end of this leaflet.
+To view the SPAQ, see references below.

-These self-help measures will usually be enough to help mild and S-SAD, but should also be used at the same time as treatment for more severe SAD.
+These self-help measures will usually be enough to help mild S-SAD but should also be used at the same time as treatment for more severe SAD.